mikiyukio/CFGA_CARS196_train/README.md

 3:
 --------------------------------------------------------------------------------
-.\SCDA_cub_resnet50\files.py is the first procrdure you need to run.
-But before you run it, please change the following code exists in .\SCDA_cub_resnet50\files.py first.
+.\SCDA_cars_resnet50\files_cars196.py is the first procrdure you need to run.
+But before you run it, please change the following code exists in .\SCDA_cars_resnet50\files_cars196.py first.

-`parser.add_argument('--datasetdir', default=r'/home/ggh/lzy/Caltech-UCSD Birds-200 2011/Caltech-UCSD Birds-200-2011/CUB_200_2011',  help="path to cub200_2011 dir")`
+`parser.add_argument('--datasetdir', default=r'/home/ggh/lzy/Stanford car dataset/car_ims',  help="cars196 train_and_test images")`

- replace `"r'/home/ggh/lzy/Caltech-UCSD Birds-200 2011/Caltech-UCSD Birds-200-2011/CUB_200_2011'"` with the path you save CUB-200-2011 dataset
+ replace `"r'/home/ggh/lzy/Stanford car dataset/car_ims"` with the path you save CARS196 dataset

 after you have run this procedure, four files with json format will be generated in .\SCDA_cub_resnet50\datafile, which will be named as